SSWConsulting/SSW.People.Profiles/Mehmet-Ozdemir/Mehmet-Ozdemir.md

 ![](./Images/Bio/MCSD_2013(rgb)
 _1509.png)

-Mehmet Ozdemir is a Solution Architect at SSW, a Microsoft Certified Solutions Developer specialising in BI, CRM and SharePoint solutions.
+Mehmet is a Solution Architect at SSW, a Microsoft Certified Solutions Developer specialising in BI, CRM and SharePoint solutions.
 Mehmet has extensive experience in Microsoft products both pre and post .NET and loves working with C#, VB .NET and SQL.
 In previous roles before SSW, Mehmet has worked with BI tools such as Teradata Data Warehouse, Oracle DRM (Master Data Management), Essbase and Cognos ReportNet.

 Mehmet also helps many clients and SSW with infrastructure related tasks.